2011 Tuscaloosa–Birmingham tornado: Birmingham to I-65 and dissipation

+Possible EF5 intensity

 The National Weather Service determined the path length of this violent tornado to be 80.68 mi with a maximum damage path width of 1.5 mi, or 2600 yd.
 The final rating of this tornado was a source of controversy, as some survey teams concluded EF5 damage, while others did not.
 The structures that were swept away by this tornado were either improperly anchored, lacked interior walls, or were surrounded by contextual damage not consistent with winds exceeding 200 mph, and as a result an EF5 rating could not be applied.
 Therefore, it was given a final rating of high-end EF4, with winds estimated at 190 mph.
 Early reports indicated 65 people were killed, with over 1,000 injured.
 However, this was revised to 64 deaths and more than 1,500 injuries.
 President Barack and First Lady Michelle Obama visited Tuscaloosa on April 29, taking a ground tour of some of the affected areas.
 Obama was quoted as saying that he had "never seen devastation like this."
 He stated further that he had already declared a federal state of emergency in Alabama.

+On January 23, 2025, tornado expert Anthony W. Lyza with the National Severe Storms Laboratory along with Harold E. Brooks and Makenzie J. Kroca with the University of Oklahoma’s School of Meteorology published a paper to the American Meteorological Society, where they stated the tornado in Tuscaloosa was an "EF5 candidate" and opined that the EF5 starting wind speed should be 190 mph instead of 201 mph.

 Aftermath

 By the time the tornado lifted northeast of Birmingham, it had left behind a path of destruction of 80.68 mi through Greene, Tuscaloosa and Jefferson counties.
 The tornado killed 64 people, including six University of Alabama students.
 It caused approximately $2.4 billion of property damage, surpassing the 1999 Bridge Creek–Moore tornado as the costliest single tornado in United States history at that time.
-Less than a month later, however, this number was surpassed by the Joplin, Missouri EF5 tornado, which caused $2.8 billion in damage.
+Less than a month later, however, this number was surpassed by the Joplin, Missouri tornado, which caused $2.8 billion in damage.

 The effects of the tornado arguably contributed to a decrease in affordable housing in what has been called "an uneven recovery" for Tuscaloosa.